COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Nov" >}}
+- Our paper on "Assessing Automated Fact-Checking for Medical LLM Responses with Knowledge Graphs" has been accepted to AAAI 2026 AISI Track.
+This paper develops a framework to evaluate the factuality of LLMs for medical QA.
+Very important work for our lab in the direction of agentic AI, which is going to be part of strategic direction that will be a high level framework to connect our models, algorithms and more.
+Congratulations to Shasha, Mingyu, and Jack.
+Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> Nov 4
+{{< /tab >}}

 {{< tab "Oct" >}}
 - Happy to announce that I officially join the [ELLIS Society](https://ellis.eu/) as [ELLIS Member](https://ellis.eu/person/ke-li).
 Thank you for my endorsers, collaborators, and students! <i class='fa fa-calendar' style='font-size:19px'></i> Oct 30
 {{< /tab >}}